-Who doesn’t love jumping around in a trampoline?
-It’s fun and people of different ages enjoy this little sport.
-Once you get on it, there’s no stopping you.
-They’re addictive because they’re just so much fun to play on!
-Trampolines are a great way to incorporate a physical activity in children’s lives.
-Every child loves this activity and keeps them from getting bored.
+Who doesn't love jumping around in a trampoline?
+It's fun and people of different ages enjoy this little sport.
+Once you get on it, there's no stopping you.
+They're addictive because they're just so much fun to play on!
+Trampolines are a great way to incorporate physical activity into children's lives, especially for those with autism.

 It’s common to see autistic people, especially children, fidgeting when they have nothing to do.
 They’re usually stressed about certain situations or in social gatherings.
 It’s important to realize that they need a flow of energy to let their anxiety and stress out.
 Trampolines provide a great way to do this.

 With the constant up and down movements, autistic children can focus on their thinking and link it to their physical activity.
 Rather than sulking and fidgeting while being stressed out, this will be a great activity to help them reduce their stress levels.
 Since jumping is a form of exercise, there’s a burst of endorphins while these kids are jumping on the trampolines.
 These are known as happy chemicals that make a person feel better, leading to children feeling less stressed when they’re on the trampoline.

 We’ve already discussed that this is a great source of exercise that means if an autistic child uses the trampoline regularly, they’ll be more confident about their physical appearance.
 Often, this is the cause of their anxiousness and can be reduced if trampolines are an active part of their lives.

 Autistic children are not extremely comfortable when it comes to meeting different people or social gatherings.
 Trampolines come in to play to help overcome this fear of meeting other people.
 To make sure that an autistic child interacts with other kids of their age, make it a habit of taking them out to the park with trampolines.
 It’ll help them interact with other children in a much better and stress-free environment.